5th Avenue Theatre: Broadway "testing ground"

 Some notable musicals shown to Seattle audiences at the 5th Avenue Theatre prior to their success on Broadway include: Jekyll & Hyde in 1995 which was nominated for 4 Tony Awards, Hairspray in 2002 which won 8 Tony Awards, and The Wedding Singer in 2006 which had 4 Tony Award nominations.
 The film adaptation of Hairspray premiered at the 5th on July 16, 2007 (4 days prior to its nationwide release) as an acknowledgement of the 5th's role in the musical's success on Broadway.
 The "testing ground" tradition continued in the 2008–2009 season with the pre-Broadway world premieres of Shrek the Musical, and Memphis.
 Both went on to win Tony awards, Shrek winning one in 2009 and Memphis winning four, including Best Musical, in 2010.
 In the 2009–2010 season, they premiered Catch Me If You Can, which premiered on Broadway in the spring of 2011.
-In their 2010–2011 season, they premiered A Christmas Story: The Musical, based on the film of the same name, and more recently the premiere of Aladdin, based on the Disney film "Aladdin".
+In their 2010–2011 season, they premiered A Christmas Story: The Musical, based on the film of the same name, which premiered on Broadway in 2012.
+The Fifth Avenue also staged Aladdin, based on the Disney film "Aladdin", which opened on Broadway in 2014.
 In the 2011–2012 season, First Date premiered as a co-production with ACT starring Eric Ankrim before heading to Broadway to star Zachary Levi and Krysta Rodriguez.

 Along with their successful pre-Broadway tryouts, the 5th Avenue Theatre has also performed two musicals, Princesses in 2005 and Lone Star Love in 2007, which were originally scheduled to go to Broadway, but did not due to poor reviews.
 They also announced the premiere of a musical adaptation of Cry-Baby, in 2007, but it was later replaced with Buddy: The Buddy Holly Story.